magnetikonline/slack-post/README.md

 var slackPost = require('slackpost');

 var myNewPost = slackPost.post(WEBHOOK_URL,'Message');

-myNewPost.setIconEmoji('chicken');
+// set the post icon to ":chicken:" myNewPost.setIconEmoji('chicken');
 ```

 ### slackPost.setIconURL(iconURL)
-- Override the default icon for the incoming webhook with a public image URL.
+- Override the default icon for incoming webhook with a public image URL.
 - Returns the current slackPost object instance.

 ### slackPost.enableUnfurlLinks()
-- When enabled, Slack will automatically attempt to extract and display details for URLs referenced from within the Slack post content.
+- When enabled, Slack will automatically attempt to extract and display details for URLs referenced from within given text post content.
 - Returns the current slackPost object instance.

 ### slackPost.disableMarkdown()
 - When disabled, will action Slack to avoid marking up post text with Markdown-like syntax.
-- Method only applies to simple message format - by default message text is formatted.
+- Method only applies to simple message format - by default message text is automatically formatted.
 - Returns the current slackPost object instance.

 ### slackPost.setColor(color)
-- Sets the left hand border color used for a message - applies to the advanced message format only.
+- Sets the mesage left hand border color - applies to the advanced message format only.
-- Color supplied as either a HTML color code (e.g. `#439fe0`) or one of `good`, `warning` or `danger`.
+- `color` as either a HTML color code (e.g. `#439fe0`) or one of `good`, `warning` or `danger`.
 - Slack color names are also defined at `require('slackpost').COLOR_LIST`.
-- By default, if no color defined for an advanced post - `GOOD` will be used.
+- If no `color` is defined for an advanced post - `GOOD` will be used by default.
 - Returns the current slackPost object instance.

 Example: